ednieuw/NanoESP32-BW-RGBW-clock/README.md

 Maintaining the source code for the White LED and RGB LED clocks was a time-consuming task.
 The white LED clock, which has been running in numerous clocks for over 10 years, has been built by many people and proved to be a very solid design wit LEDs operating for more than 10 years.

-The RGB(W) clock made it possible to nuilt a 4-language clock with 625 LEDs.
+The RGB(W) clock made it possible to built a 4-language clock with 625 LEDs.
 The designs with one language in a 12 x 12 letter grid are much easier to built and the SK6812 RGBW LEDs can also give a pure white display and, if wished, also in any colour.

 This is the ultimate fusion of all clocks; one PCB and one source code.<br>
 The PCB's were kindly supported by [PCBWay](https://www.pcbway.com) that made the development of this PCB possible.<br>